 - Another notable mention of this trope are the combine harvesters in Grand Theft Auto: San Andreas.
 These vehicles had the unique and delightfully sadistic feature of turning crops of pedestrians into neatly bundled up bales of body parts.
 Unfortunately, the harvesters are rare, encountered only at certain times in rural areas.
 In addition, almost all of them are locked and can only be accessed by killing the driver of one already in use.
 Even after obtaining one, the size of the vehicle makes it difficult to move in populated areas and impossible to fit into a garage for safe keeping.
 Its slow speed and bad handling make the player easy for law enforcers (who inevitably start to show up after a few good mauls) to catch.
 Finally, if the player decides to exit the vehicle for any reason, the door locks behind them.

 - No More Heroes has Anarchy in the Galaxy, the most devastating Limit Break move in the game that clears the entire screen of enemies.
-It's also the only Limit Break that can not only be triggered at will, but stacks as well in case you get more than one over the course of a level, and you get a sizeable cash bonus if you make it through the level without using it.
+It's also the only Limit Break that can not only be triggered at will (thus avoiding every other one's problem of almost always being gained from the last kill in a room), but stacks as well in case you get more than one over the course of a level, and you get a sizeable cash bonus if you make it through the level without using it.
 The cash bonus increases on subsequent playthroughs.
 It also does squat to bosses.

 - Some consider diamond equipment to be this.
 A pick-axe made of diamond mines faster and lasts a lot longer than one made of iron or stone... but it still breaks eventually, and if you're killed by underground monsters or a lava flow, you risk losing it forever.
 Similarly, diamond armor offers a great deal of protection, and diamond swords deal 25% more damage than iron swords, but since they're only useful in combat, there's a serious risk of losing them long before their unparalleled durability runs out, especially when diamond armor provides not much more protection than iron, which is plentiful.
 Diamond is found deep within the earth, usually near lava, and is even rarer than gold.
 It can still be worth using with proper branch mining techniques, but it is time-consuming to hunt for.